tomasguinzburg/little_ledger/README.md

 ### Dev dependencies

 - `rust_decimal_macros`: `dec!(3.141)` as syntax sugar for
   `Decimal::new(3141, 3)`.
-It adds up on the fingers.
+It adds a bit of readability on long tests.

 ## Improvements

-- As the solution evolved, the intermediate representations and the models converged.
-Some slight changes in modelling and effective use of serde annotations might allow for the removal of some of these models if desirable.
+- Error handling in main is a bit over the place due to handling the verbose flag.
+It could be greatly improved or we could switch tou a logging crate.
-- Several components are lazily evaluated, but in general explicit concurrency is limited.
-For some datasets, grouping first by client and then processing transactions in parallel might be a worthy tradeoff, but it could be detrimental for other datasets.
+- Public library functions returning `anyhow::Error` is a bit sketchy.
-- Transaction ordering on the CSV has semantical meaning: they are in chronological order.
-However that information is completely ignored.
+- Tests could be more organized, grouped by smaller module rather than bigger one.
-- In general, a significant performance improvement could be achieved by being able to print a part of the ledger as some accounts are still being processed.
+- In general, a significant performance improvement could be achieved by being able to print a part of the ledger as some transactions are still being processed, i.e. printing the state of some accounts while there's pending transactions on other accounts.